DiscontinuedUpdate: Puma Speed Ignite Netfit 2

 As for the fit, the combination of the upper evoKnit and Netfit technology ensures that the shoe is able to give a snug yet customized fit every time the runner wears it.
 To get the desired fit, those interested to get a pair should familiarize themselves with the specific lacing technique to apply.

 The outsole of this shoe features Puma’s EverTrack+.
 It is an injected blown rubber compound that’s 43% lighter than ordinary rubbers, yet durable enough to protect the underfoot of the shoe.
 Aside from durability, this snappier rubber bestows the shoe with a kind of grip that’s reliable on most surfaces.
+This outsole material is also used in the Speed Ignite Netfit 2 running shoe.

 Propulsion zones have also been introduced to the outsole’s design.
 These zones look like tiny rubber structures that have bands stretched between them.
 Each propulsion zone does its job in retaining the shape of the shoe and enhancing the return the runners feel.
 As a result, the toe-off phase runners go through becomes smoother.